-We have just finished this year’s annual UK survival reality TV game show, I’m a Celebrity, Get Me Out of Here’, where 12 celebrities live together in a jungle environment for a number of weeks.
+You may have seen the annual UK survival reality TV game show, I’m a Celebrity, Get Me Out of Here’, where 12 celebrities live together in a jungle environment for a number of weeks.

-The contestants have to endure ‘Bushtucker Trials’ to earn food.
+The contestants in past years before Covid had to endure ‘Bushtucker Trials’ to earn their food.

 A young woman was locked in a tank of snakes.
 She is terrified of snakes.
 A man who’s not a good swimmer was shut in a dark tunnel leading to a deep tank with scary water critters.
 Others are buried in a dark tomb with rats and insects dropping all around them.
 They scream and shout.